 Top differences between a typical House in France vs the U.S.

 1. Tiling instead of hardwood

-Most houses in France don’t put down hardwood, but rather tile.
+We can start off easily: most houses in France don’t put down hardwood, but rather tile.
 Other than apartments in Paris, hardwood is rare in houses since it shows more wear and tear.
 And the use of carpet is inexistent, other than perhaps an area rug.
 Most people put down tile, especially in the South of France, where it gets quite warm.

 2. No central heat or airconditioning

 Adding to the reasons to not have hardwood, most houses in France don’t have central heat or airconditioning, so the wood does not stay at an even temperature all-year-around.
 Most French homes have individual heating in each room.